seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 ::

-          amr.refinement_indicators = hi_rho lo_theta advdiff
+          romsx.refinement_indicators = hi_rho lo_theta advdiff

-          amr.hi_rho.max_level = 3
+          romsx.hi_rho.max_level = 3
-          amr.hi_rho.value_greater = 1.
+          romsx.hi_rho.value_greater = 1.
 2.
-          amr.hi_rho.field_name = density
+          romsx.hi_rho.field_name = density

-          amr.lo_theta.max_level = 1
+          romsx.lo_theta.max_level = 1
-          amr.lo_theta.value_less = 300
+          romsx.lo_theta.value_less = 300
-          amr.lo_theta.field_name = rhotheta
+          romsx.lo_theta.field_name = rhotheta
-          amr.lo_theta.in_box_lo = .25 .25 .25
+          romsx.lo_theta.in_box_lo = .25 .25 .25
-          amr.lo_theta.in_box_hi = .75 .75 .75
+          romsx.lo_theta.in_box_hi = .75 .75 .75

-          amr.advdiff.max_level = 2
+          romsx.advdiff.max_level = 2
-          amr.advdiff.adjacent_difference_greater = 0.01
+          romsx.advdiff.adjacent_difference_greater = 0.01
-          amr.advdiff.field_name = rhoadv_0
+          romsx.advdiff.field_name = rhoadv_0
-          amr.advdiff.start_time = 0.001
+          romsx.advdiff.start_time = 0.001
-          amr.advdiff.end_time = 0.002
+          romsx.advdiff.end_time = 0.002

 Coupling Types
 --------------

-ROMSX supports both one-way and two-coupling; this is a run-time input
+ROMS-X supports one-way and two-way coupling between levels; this is a run-time input

 ::

       romsx.coupling_type = "OneWay" or "TwoWay"

-By one-way coupling, we mean that between each pair of refinement levels, the coarse mesh communicates Dirichlet data to the fine mesh in the form of ghost cell data (outside of the valid fine region) for cell-centered quantities, and face-baced normal momenta on the coarse-fine interface.
-In both of these, the coarse data is conservatively interpolated to the fine mesh.
+By one-way coupling, we mean that between each pair of refinement levels, the coarse level communicates data to the fine level to serve as boundary conditions for the time advance of the fine solution.
+For cell-centered quantities, and face-baced normal momenta on the coarse-fine interface, the coarse data is conservatively interpolated to the fine level.

+The interpolated data is utilized to specify ghost cell data (outside of the valid fine region).

-By two-way coupling, we mean that in additional to the one-way coupling operations, the fine mesh communicates data back to the coarse mesh in two ways:
+By two-way coupling, we mean that in additional to interpolating data from the coarser level to supply boundary conditions for the fine regions, the fine level also communicates data back to the coarse level in two ways:

-- The fine cell-centered data is conservatively averaged onto the coarse mesh covered by fine mesh.
+- The fine cell-centered data are conservatively averaged onto the coarse mesh covered by fine mesh.

+- The fine momenta are conservatively averaged onto the coarse faces covered by fine mesh.

-- A "reflux" operation is performed for all cell-centered data.
+- A "reflux" operation is performed for all cell-centered data; this updates values on the coarser level outside of regions covered by the finer level.
-Because the normal momentum at the fine level is itself interpolated from the coarse, the difference between fluxes -- along the coarse-fine interfaces -- used to update the coarse data and fluxes used to update the fine data is due to the difference in the averaging of the advected quantity to the face where the flux is defined.

-We note that both coupling schemes are conservative for mass because the fluxes for the continuity equation are the momenta themselves, which are interpolated on faces at the coarse-fine interface.
-Other advected quantities which are advanced in conservation form will lose conservation with one-way coupling.
+Advected quantities which are advanced in conservation form will lose conservation with one-way coupling.
-Two-way coupling is conservative for these scalars as long as the refluxing operation is included with the averaging down.
+Two-way coupling ensures conservation of the advective contribution to all scalar updates but does not account for loss of conservation due to diffusive or source terms.